TheRenegadeCoder/SnakeMD/README.md

 ## Links

-Links are targets to files or web pages and can be embedded in a Paragraph just like images using InlineText.
+Links are targets to files or web pages and can be embedded in a Paragraph using InlineText.

 **PyMD Source**